chazzka/clanekcathedral/clanek.md

 - kernel = rbf

 The figure shows that the algorithm successfully marked the novelty data.
-Notice that it also shows some of the *regular* data marked as novelty (note, that the testing dataset provided for evaluation phase is different than the training one).
+Notice that it also shows some of the *regular* data marked as a novelty (note that the testing dataset provided for the evaluation phase differs from the training one).
-This phenomenon is called the false positive findings and will be examined later during evaluation of experiments.
+This phenomenon is called the false positive findings and will be examined later during the evaluation of experiments.
 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/example4.svg)
 > Figure x (Example 4)